shaneosullivan/rachelandgarywedding/index.md

 ### What's Happening on the Day?

 - Arrive to [Kinsale Hotel & Spa](https://g.page/hotelkinsale?share) by 1.30pm
 - Ceremony begins at 2pm.
 It will take place outside if weather permits.
-All those standing say 'yes'.
 - The ceremony will be followed by a short drinks reception at the hotel
 - The party moves to [Robin Rise](https://goo.gl/maps/fT21DcQ49QYxPvdQ9) at 4pm, where there will be a drinks reception, food and full bar.
 The mobile bar company on site accept card or cash.
 - A DJ will perform later in the evening, and a taxi will be on call for the night to take you to wherever you are going around Kinsale.